 Soluble fiber dissolves in water, adding volume to the stomach contents and attenuates blood glucose levels, while also making it easier for stools to pass.
-Soluble fiber sources include: apples, avocados, bananas, plums, cereal grains (oats, barley, kamut, buckwheat), beans, and seeds such as chia and flaxseed.
+Soluble sources include: apples, avocados, bananas, plums, cereal grains (oats, barley, kamut, buckwheat), beans, and seeds such as chia and flaxseed.

 Many – but not all – foods have a mix of the two kinds.
 Which is good, because you need both.

 Some types of dietary fiber have an additional benefit: They act as prebiotics, which are basically food for the beneficial probiotics in your gut.
 Food sources of prebiotics include inulin (chicory root and Jerusalem artichoke), legumes and unrefined wheat and barley.
 Partially Hydrolyzed Guar Gum, available in supplement form, is also a great soluble fiber and prebiotic.

 If you are not getting enough in your diet, you may want to boost your intake through supplements.
 Here are a few things to consider:

 - Fiber powders provide more fiber per serving and match efficacious doses compared to capsules.
 They are also more cost effective

 - Look for a fiber that mixes well with water and preferably “invisibly” into many of your other favorite foods and beverages without others knowing it’s there.

 - Take fiber supplements with plenty of water.
 That helps improve tolerability and deliver the fiber to the colon, where it works best.